willy-it-wonka/Bookshelf-database/README.md

 - On localhost, all you need to do is import JSON files into the tables.
 For RDS, you need to use SQL scripts.
 - On localhost you may fail to import the `book_categories.json` due to the lack of a primary key column, then use SQL script.
 - `notes.sql` already contains JSON code due to differences with `\n` - for proper import must be `\n` for the JSON file and `\\n` for the SQL script.
-- If you want to use this data for more users, use Python scripts to automatically modify the JSON files.
+- If you want to use this data for more users, use Python scripts to automatically modify the JSON files.\
+  Just change the values of the variables at the beginning of the scripts.
 </br></br>

 ## Change RDS settings